-There are numerous examples of the kinds of mechanisms that are hypothesized to underlie our behavior on the basis of research guided by these theoretical tenets: the cheat detection module; the mind-reading module; the waist/hip ratio detection module; the snake fear module and so on.
+There are numerous examples of the kinds of mechanisms that are hypothesized to underlie our behavior on the basis of research guided by these theoretical tenets: the cheater-detection module; the mind-reading module; the waist/hip ratio detection module; the snake fear module and so on.
 A closer look at the waist/hip ratio detection module illustrates the above theoretical tenets at work.
 Devendra Singh (Singh 1993; Singh and Luis 1995) presents the waist/hip ratio detection module as one of the suite of modules that underlies mate selection in humans.
 This one is a specifically male psychological mechanism.
 Men detect variations in waist/hip ratio in women.
 Men’s preferences are for women with waist/hip ratios closer to .7.
 Singh claims that the detection and preference suite are adaptations for choosing fertile mates.
 So our mate selection behavior is explained in part by the underlying psychological mechanism for waist/hip ratio preference that was selected for in earlier human environments.